How long does it take for a cruise ship to get ready for a new group of passengers? Here's what a hotel director has to say.

 27 Feb 2024

-When I first started cruising in August of 2023, I thought I would never even learn the names of all Royal Caribbean’s different ships.
+When I first started cruising, I never thought I would even learn the names of all Royal Caribbean’s different ships, let alone the differences between them.

-Royal Caribbean currently has seven classes: Icon, Oasis, Quantum, Freedom, Voyager, Radiance, and Vision.
+Royal Caribbean has seven classes: Icon, Oasis, Quantum, Freedom, Voyager, Radiance, and Vision.

 With 28 ships to choose from—and more on the way!—it can feel intimidating to decide which one suits your preferences.